BrindleDigital/rentfetch/readme.txt

 == Description ==

-Rent Fetch lets you create properties and connect floorplans and units, showing off your property portfolio – including availability information.

-**Property availability map**
+Rent Fetch for apartments is a powerful plugin solution for displaying current floor plan pricing & availability for your apartment and rental properties.

+**Pro**

+Automatically display updated pricing, availability, and property info for your single apartment or multi-property / corporate site with our premium Rent Fetch Sync add-on that integrates with popular property management leasing softwares.

+[Rent Fetch Sync](https://rentfetch.io){:target="_blank"} works with Yardi/RentCafe (Entrata, Appfolio and RealPage support coming soon!).
+Looking to integrate with a different property management system?
+[Contact us](https://rentfetch.io/get-started/){:target="_blank"} to discuss!

+**For Apartment Sites: Display Floor Plan & Unit Availability**

+Showcase your floor plan data – including featured photos and 3D floor plans, beds, baths, sq ft, unit availability, 3D video tour links, and pricing.
+Plus let users filter and search.

+**Units listing:** Our individual floor plan template goes all the way down to the unit level, including unique availability links on a per-unit basis.

+**For Corporate Sites: Property Availability Map**

-View all of your properties with available floorplans on a Google map, and let users filter by beds, baths, price, and more.
-Text-based search is also available, and we integrate with Relevanssi, so your users can search for anything at all (the city or zip code works fine)
+View multiple properties with available floor plans on a Google map, and let users filter by property name, beds, baths, price, and more.
+Text-based search is also available, and we integrate with Relevanssi, so your users can search for anything at all (the city or zip code works fine).

-**Individual Property template**

-Showcase your property – and all associated floorplans – with a unique URL for each property.
+**Single Property Template:** Showcase your property – and all associated floorplans – with a unique URL for each property.
 Each one has a floorplan listing including availability, image gallery, location map, and more!

-**Floorplans search**

-You don't have to have hundreds of properties to use this plugin.
-For portfolios of 1-5 properties, show off all of your floorplans in one place, letting users filter and search.

-**Units listing**

-Our individual floorplan template goes all the way down to the unit level, including unique availability links on a per-unit basis.

 == Features ==

 * Native WordPress content types are used for everything, so a developer can create their own layouts.
 * Google maps integration (both for the property search and for use on each property page.
 To use this, you'll need to set up an API key for the Google Maps Javascript API at [maps.googleapis.com](https://maps.googleapis.com))
-* Sliders to show property images, floorplan images, and nearby properties (we use the MIT-licensed [Blaze Slider](https://blaze-slider.dev) for these, and you don't need to set up anything for these to work)
+* Sliders to show property images, floorplan images, and nearby properties (we use the MIT-licensed [Blaze Slider](https://blaze-slider.dev){:target="_blank"} for these, and you don't need to set up anything for these to work)
-* Your floorplans can display [Matterport](https://my.matterport.com) and [YouTube](https://www.youtube.com) tours.
+* Your floorplans can display [Matterport](https://my.matterport.com){:target="_blank"} and [YouTube](https://www.youtube.com){:target="_blank"} tours.
 * TONS of hooks, letting you (or your developer) customize to your heart's content.
 The single layouts for both floorplans and properties can be fully replaced by the theme, and we have lots of helpful functions to let you grab preprocessed information for display.
 * This plugin works with both single-property websites and websites that showcase hundreds of properties.
-* Adding minisearch capability
+* Mini search capability

-== Pro ==

-Our [Rent Fetch Sync](https://rentfetch.io) addon works with Yardi/RentCafe (Entrata, Appfolio and RealPage support coming soon!).

 == Frequently Asked Questions ==

+= What APIs do you work with? =

+This free version of the plugin allows for unlimited usage with *manual data entry*.
+Our Premium [Rent Fetch Sync](https://rentfetch.io){:target="_blank"} add-on works with Yardi RentCafe, Appfolio and RealPage OneSite (Entrata coming soon).
+Looking to integrate with a different property management system?
+[Contact us](https://rentfetch.io/get-started/){:target="_blank"} to discuss!

 = Will this work on a site showing just one property and a handful of floorplans? =